MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/working-with/webviews.md

 Here is a quick description of the parameters:

-* `toQuery` &ndash; this is a UITest web query that will locate a DOM element in the web view.
+* `toQuery` - this is a UITest web query that will locate a DOM element in the webview.
-* `withinMarked` &ndash; this is a string that will located the web view on the screen.
-This parameter is optional if there is only one web view on the screen.
-This string will used by `IApp.Marked` to locate the web view on the screen.
+* `withinMarked` - this is a string that will located the webview on the screen.
+This parameter is optional if there's only one webview on the screen.
+This string will used by `IApp.Marked` to locate the webview on the screen.
-* `strategy` &ndash; this optional parameter tells UITest how to scroll within the web view. `ScrollStrategy.Gesture` will try to emulate how a user would scroll, by dragging the screen. `ScrollStrategy.Programatic` frees up UITest to scroll in the quickest way possible. `ScrollStrategy.Auto` tells UITest to use any combination of `Gesture` and `Programatic` to scroll (with a preference to `Programatic`).
+* `strategy` - this optional parameter tells UITest how to scroll within the webview. `ScrollStrategy.Gesture` will try to emulate how a user would scroll, by dragging the screen. `ScrollStrategy.Programatic` frees up UITest to scroll in the quickest way possible. `ScrollStrategy.Auto` tells UITest to use any combination of `Gesture` and `Programatic` to scroll (with a preference to `Programatic`).
-* `timeout` &ndash; an optional parameter that specifies how long UITest should wait before timing out the query.
+* `timeout` - an optional parameter that specifies how long UITest should wait before timing out the query.

-As a example of using these API's consider the screenshots of a web view embedded in an Android application:
+As an example of using these APIs, consider the screenshots of a webview embedded in an Android application:

 [ ![Screenshot showing the WebView used in the following example.](./images/webviews-android-02-sml.png)](./images/webviews-android-02.png#lightbox)